fenglinglwb/EDT/README.md

 4. Quick test.

     The model and config files are in one-to-one correpondence with the same name.
-Please refer to the nameing rule in the model zoo above.
+Please refer to the naming rule in the model zoo above.

     - SR and deraining.